shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Item Upgrading

 At level 5, you can upgrade infused items you’ve previously infused.
 While holding the infused item, you can spend 1 hour and a number of spell points equal to the infused spell’s level to upgrade or downgrade the infused spell’s Cast Range, Tether Range, and Spell Duration to be equal to or less than yours.
 You can also upgrade or downgrade its number of charges.
 You may also choose to replace the spell’s Bond Affinity option with another Bond Affinity option that you know.
+You may also choose to upgrade or downgrade its infused casting level, spending Spell Points equal to the level difference times 5 to do so.
+You can’t use this feature to infuse an item with a spell past your max casting level.

 ### Item Location